CCI-MOC/obmd/README.md

-Each admin operation requires the client to authenticate using basic auth, with a username of "admin" and a password equal to the "AdminToken" in the config file.
+Each admin operation requires the client to authenticate using basic auth, with a username of "admin" and a password equal to the value of the "ADMIN_TOKEN" environment variable.

 ### Registering a node